everx-labs/TonNfcClientSwift/README.md

 Here you see the log of APDU commands sent to the card and their responses in raw format.
 And in the end there is a final wrapped response.

-## About NfcCallback

-For each card operation now there is a pair of functions.
-The first one returns json response or throws a exception containing json error message.
-The second function does the same work, but it puts json response/json error message into callback.
-For this we defined NfcCallback.

-	public class NfcCallback {
-  		private NfcResolver resolve;
-  		private NfcRejecter reject;

-  		public NfcCallback(NfcResolver resolve, NfcRejecter reject) {
-    			set(resolve, reject);
-  		}
-	}

-	@FunctionalInterface
-	public interface NfcRejecter {
-  		void reject(String errorMsg);
-	}

-	@FunctionalInterface
-	public interface NfcResolver {
-  		void resolve(Object value);
-	}

-To use you must override NfcRejecter and NfcResolver interfaces.

-For example let's look at operation getMaxPinTries.
-Previously we tried it already.
-There are two functions for it.

-	public String getMaxPinTriesAndGetJson() throws Exception

-	public void getMaxPinTries(final NfcCallback callback)

-Example of work with NfcCallback.

-	import com.facebook.react.bridge.Promise;
-	...
-	cardCoinManagerNfcApi.getMaxPinTries(NfcCallback(promise::resolve, promise::reject));

 ## Card activation